 Other Highest North American Cities

-Notable to mention among the major cities by elevation in North America are Calgary city and Edmonton with an average altitude of 1,046 and 643 meters, respectively.
+Two Utah cities, Salt Lake City and Provo, make the list of the highest cities in North America.
+Also included on the list are the cities of Calgary and Edmonton, which lie at an elevation of 1,046 and 643 meters, respectively.
 Both are found in Canada.
 Tegucigalpa in Honduras sits at an elevation of 980 meters above sea level.
-In the United States, Atlanta and Chicago are among the highly elevated cities with average altitudes of 320 and 181 meters, respectively.